strategicdata/pmhc-mds-spec/doc/faqs/system/data-entry.rst

 by uploading in test mode, whereas fictitious data should be trialled with a 'Test Organisation' on developers.pmhc-mds.net.
 See `PMHC Developers Announcement <https://www.pmhc-mds.com/2017/02/17/Separate-PMHC-MDS-now-available-for-software-developers-to-test-upload-files/>`__.

+.. _enter_MHNIP_data_faq:

 Where do I enter MHNIPS data collection?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Department of Health is expecting all commissioned Mental Health Nursing services data from July 2016 to be entered into the PMHC MDS.
+The Department of Health is expecting all commissioned Mental Health Nursing services
+data from July 2016 to be entered into the PMHC MDS.
+Please refer to the Department's
+response to :ref:`MHNIP_data_faqs`

+.. _record_additional_data_faq:

 The PHMC MDS specifications seems limited.
 Can we capture and record additional data?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~